ucla-ux/ucla-admin-color-schemes/README.md

 ## Description

-Adds UCLA light and dark color schemes to user profiles to bring UCLA branding to your WordPress site.
+Adds UCLA light and dark color schemes to WordPress user profiles

 ## Instructions

 1. Install plugin and activate
 1. Go to your user profile
 1. Select dark or light color theme
 1. Go Bruins!

+## Used by

+After install and activate this plugin, please add site url to document use.

+1. www.ioes.ucla.edu
+1. www.sustain.ucla.edu

 ## Contribute